outoforbitdev/gsws/README.md

 A simulation of the Star Wars Galaxy.
 This project is being developed in Unity 2019.2.0.
 This is the same project that was under development in C++ and can now be found in [this repository](https://github.com/jaymirecki/gsws-deprecated).

 # The Vision
-The eventual goal of this project is to be able to simulate a variety of aspects of the Star Wars Legends galaxy, including:
+The eventual goal of this project is to be able to simulate a variety of aspects of the Star Wars galaxy, including:

 * Government Management.
 Think SimCity Lite.
 Adjusting taxes, passing measures, with every decision affecting the satisfaction of the citizens.
 Potential for rebellion if the citizens grow too unhappy.
 Overseeing the budget
 * Politics.
 Elections for positions, with political ideology scaling and branches of government resulting in diverse activities in non user-controlled governments.